- Medical School - Stanford University

 - Medical Treatment of Head and Neck Cancer

-Orhan Öz, M.D., Ph.D., is Professor of Radiology and Interim Chief of Nuclear Medicine at UT Southwestern Medical Center, and holder of the Wechun Pak Professorship of Bone Biophysics.
+Orhan Öz, M.D., Ph.D., is Professor of Radiology and Chief of Nuclear Medicine at UT Southwestern Medical Center, and holder of the Robert W. Parkey, MD Distinguished Professorship.
 He also holds a secondary appointment in the Charles and Jane Pak Center for Mineral Metabolism and Clinical Research, in which he holds the Wechun Pak Professorship in Bone Biophysics.
 Additionally, Dr. Öz serves as Medical Director of Nuclear Medicine at Parkland Memorial Hospital, and directs the UT Southwestern Nuclear Medicine Residency program.
 His clinical interests include nuclear medicine, radiology, and cancer and cancer screening, with a particular interest in melanoma.

 Dr. Öz holds a bachelor’s degree in biology, chemistry, and mathematics from Morehouse College in Atlanta, and a master’s degree in applied mathematics from Clark Atlanta University.
 After receiving his medical degree and doctoral degree in biophysics from Stanford University, he completed his residency training in radiology at UT Southwestern, where he remained to receive advanced training through a fellowship program in radiology and molecular biology.
 He then received fellowship training in radiologic pathology at the Armed Forces Institute of Pathology, and in proton emission tomography (PET) at the University of California – Los Angeles.